andrew/ultimate-awesome/README.md

 - [awesome-cdk](https://github.com/kalaiser/awesome-cdk) - A collection of awesome things related to the AWS Cloud Development Kit (CDK).
 - [awesome-reinforcement-learning-zh](https://github.com/wwxFromTju/awesome-reinforcement-learning-zh) - 中文整理的强化学习资料（Reinforcement Learning）.
 - [awesome-space](https://github.com/orbitalindex/awesome-space) - 🛰️🚀A list of awesome space-related packages and resources maintained by The Orbital Index.
-- [awesome-free-software](https://github.com/johnjago/awesome-free-software) - Curated list of open-source, free as in freedom software.
 - [awesome-gpt-store](https://github.com/devisasari/awesome-gpt-store) - A curated list of awesome GPTs in the GPT Store.
 - [awesome-charting](https://github.com/zingchart/awesome-charting) - A curated list of the best charting and dataviz resources that developers may find useful, including the best JavaScript charting libraries.
 - [awesome-papers](https://github.com/huggingface/awesome-papers) - Papers & presentation materials from Hugging Face's internal science day.